TheIconfactory/Tapestry/Documentation/API.md

   * error: `Error` which indicates what went wrong.
 Will be displayed in the user interface.

-### setIdentifier(identifier)
+### processVerification(verification)

-Sets the identity for the site and service.
+Sets the parameters for the site and service.

-  * identifier: `String` or dictionary `Object` which helps user to identify the account being used.
+  * verification: dictionary `Object` or `String`.

+The dictionary can contain the following:

+  * displayName: `String` that will be used to name the feed.
+For example, a RSS feed name or a Mastodon account.
+  * icon: `String` for an image URL that will be presented alongside the display name.
+  * baseUrl: `String` that will be used to resolve relative URLs.

+When a string is returned, it will be used as a `displayName` with an empty `baseUrl` and default `icon`.

-_NOTE:_ When using a dictionary, an `identifier` for the site name and a `baseUrl` for media (which is different than the site) should be supplied.
-A dictionary is typically used for feeds where the site is "feed.example.com" but images and other resources are loaded from "example.com".
+_NOTE:_ A `baseUrl` is typically used for feeds where the site is "feed.example.com" but images and other resources are loaded from "example.com".

-### uploadFile(file, mediaEndpoint) → Promise

-  * file: `String` is the name retrieved from `post.attachments.media`.
-Do not modify this value, which points to a temporary file that will be used for the upload.
-  * mediaEndpoint: `String` is the URL where multipart/form-data content will be delivered.

 ### xmlParse(text) → Object

   * text: `String` is the text representation of the XML data.